Eyelid Surgery in New Jersey

 Eyelid surgery is performed on an outpatient basis, with the use of either intravenous (IV) sedation or general anesthesia.

 The exact details of the procedure vary, depending on whether the surgeon is addressing both sets of eyelids or the upper eyelids in conjunction with brow lift surgery.
-Note that Drs.
-Breslow and Farkas always perform blepharoplasty of the upper eyelids with brow lift surgery to provide optimal rejuvenating results.
+Note that Dr. Breslow always performs blepharoplasty of the upper eyelids with brow lift surgery to provide optimal rejuvenating results.
 In general, the procedure takes about two hours.

 If both the upper and lower eyelids are treated, the upper eyelids are addressed first.
 To start the procedure, an incision is made in the natural crease of the upper eyelid, where it is most inconspicuous.
 Excess skin and fat is removed, and the underlying tissue structures are tightened, if necessary.
 The surgeon then closes the incisions with stitches that are removed about five days after the procedure.